electron/electron/docs/api/app.md

 ### `app.isInApplicationsFolder()` _macOS_

-Returns `Boolean` - Whether the application is currently running from the systems Application folder.
+Returns `boolean` - Whether the application is currently running from the systems Application folder.
 Use in combination with `app.moveToApplicationsFolder()`

 ### `app.moveToApplicationsFolder([options])` _macOS_

 * `options` Object (optional)
-  * `conflictHandler` Function<Boolean> (optional) - A handler for potential conflict in move failure.
+  * `conflictHandler` Function<boolean> (optional) - A handler for potential conflict in move failure.
-    * `conflictType` String - The type of move conflict encountered by the handler; can be `exists` or `existsAndRunning`, where `exists` means that an app of the same name is present in the Applications directory and `existsAndRunning` means both that it exists and that it's presently running.
+    * `conflictType` string - The type of move conflict encountered by the handler; can be `exists` or `existsAndRunning`, where `exists` means that an app of the same name is present in the Applications directory and `existsAndRunning` means both that it exists and that it's presently running.

-Returns `Boolean` - Whether the move was successful.
+Returns `boolean` - Whether the move was successful.
 Please note that if the move is successful, your application will quit and relaunch.

 No confirmation dialog will be presented by default.
 If you wish to allow